PALAEO 3000 - Field Palaeontology III

 Lectures will cover subjects such as the geological time scale, major evolutionary radiations and extinctions, fossil types (body fossils, trace fossils, biomarkers...), principal animal groups preserved in the fossil record, taphonomic processes, absolute and relative dating methods, fossil heritage and palaeontological legislation.

 Practicals will cover aspects like invertebrate fossil preparation, vertebrate fossil sorting and consolidation, sieving, microfossil extraction, camera lucida technique, latexing, systematic palaeontological description and synonymy.

 Specific Course RequirementsThis course is a field course, with all activities taking place off campus (Kangaroo Island and Naracoorte).
-Students will have to cover part of the expenses, to be paid BEFORE the 19 June (workshop).
+Students will have to cover part of the expenses, to be paid BEFORE the 12 June (one week before the workshop).
 This will not be refunded if a student decides to unenroll after that date.
-Students will spend 4 nights in the first week and 4 nights in the second week away from Adelaide.
-This course requires students to work in small groups (5 and 2–3 students) as part of the fieldwork and practicals and to undertake a research project to be presented orally.
+Students will spend 5 nights in the first week and 5 nights in the second week away from Adelaide.
+This course requires students to work in small groups (6 and 4–5 students) as part of the fieldwork and practicals and to undertake a research project to be presented orally.

-Course prerequisites: Either ENVBIOL 2501–Evolutionary Biology II or GEOLOGY 2500–Sedimentary Geology II.
+Course prerequisites: Either PALAEO 3005–Geochronology, Fossils and Palaeoenvironments III or ENVBIOL 2501–Evolutionary Biology II or GEOLOGY 2500–Sedimentary Geology II.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: